NicholasMaloney/Learn-to-Cloud/Phase-2-Programming/Capstone/Flask-web-app/README.md

     config.py                  # Configuration settings for the app (e.g., Azure keys, Flask config). requirements.txt           # Python dependencies for your project.
     README.md                  # Project overview and setup instructions.

+### Notes
+- To run the web app run main.py
+- All webpages that users can navigate too are defined in views.py
+- '__init__.py' stores the routes and views and initilises Flask
+- The tutorial I am following to learn uses Bootstrap as a CSS framework which allows for styling
+- Make a search bar on home.html, where users can search for pokemon based on
+    - name
+    - type
+    - pokedex ID